pcraig3/fed-notes/src/articles/2021-12-12-federal-field-notes-an-introduction.md

 ---
-title: "Federal Field Notes: an introduction"
+title: "Introducing Federal Field Notes"
 author: "@pcraig3"
 leadIn: "Open for discussion: a declaration of intent."
 summary: "Federal Field Notes is a newsletter for an open discussion about digital transformation in the federal Government of Canada."